yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 So far we haven’t really thought much about what happens when a task panics, i.e. when a panic occurs inside an invocation of [`poll()`](https://doc.rust-lang.org/nightly/std/future/trait.Future.html#tymethod.poll).
 Right now, the `run()` method simply propagates the panic into the executor.
 We should think whether this is what we really want.

 It’d be wise to handle those panics somehow.
 For example, we could simply ignore panics and move on.
-That way, they are still printed on the screen but won’t crash the whole process — the same thing happens when a thread panics.
+That way, they are still printed on the screen but won’t crash the whole process — panicking threads work exactly the same way.

 To ignore panics, we wrap `run()` into [`catch_unwind()`](https://doc.rust-lang.org/nightly/std/panic/fn.catch_unwind.html):